 Hello, everyone today in this blog we are going to see the top 5 technical skills which are in demand and what are their types in today’s fast-growing and competitive world, keep reading for that.

-Machine learning (ML) is the study of computer algorithms that improve automatically through experience.
+1st Important tech skill in demand, Machine learning (ML) is the study of computer algorithms that improve automatically through experience.
 Similarly, It is seen as a subset of artificial intelligence.
 Machine learning algorithms build a mathematical model based on sample data, known as “training data”, in order to make predictions or decisions without being explicitly programmed to do so.

 Machine learning algorithms are used in a wide variety of applications, such as email filtering and computer vision, where it is difficult or infeasible to develop conventional algorithms to perform the needed tasks.